 Safeguarding Water and the Environment

 Climate change is a global issue and the Chief Minister has written to the Prime Minister to commence discussions on offsetting greenhouse gas emissions.
-The Northern Territory climate change and environmental offsets policies are under development and will be progressed in parallel with the delivery of this implementation plan.
+The Northern Territory Climate Change Response and draft Offsets Framework are being finalised after being released for consultation in late 2019, and will be progressed in parallel with the delivery of this implementation plan.

 Managing our valuable water and other environmental assets in regions that may be developed for gas requires a detailed knowledge of the ecology and biodiversity of surface and groundwater ecosystems, and a sound understanding of aquifers and surface water systems.
 The Inquiry recognised that this detailed knowledge is lacking in many parts of the Territory.